moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

 ``JointJog`` messages directly move individual joints.

-The ``joyCB`` function is called when a message is published to the ``joy`` topic, and translates the button presses from the controller into commands for the arm.
+The ``joyCB`` function is called when a message is published to the ``joy`` topic, and translates the button presses from the gamepad into commands for the arm.
 If both ``JointJog`` and ``TwistStamped`` messages would be published by the inputs, only ``JointJog`` messages are published.